nens/threedi-docs/source/f_problem_solving.rst

 The 3Di Modeller Interface can be used in other languages than English.
 What matters is that the numbers notation is set to English.
 There is a bug in QGIS with scientific notations and Dutch number notations which can cause unexpected behaviour.
 This may also apply to number locations in other locales.
 Please go to *Settings* > *Options* > *General* and set *Locale (numbers, date and currency formats)* to *en_GB*.

+Database is locked
+""""""""""""""""""

+In some cases the following happens:
+- You want to save your edits
+- QGIS freezes for several minutes
+- Finally, you see the error: "Could not commit changes to layer {layer name}.
+Errors: ERROR: 1 attribute value change not applied.
+Provider errors: OGR error committing transaction: sqlite3_exec(COMMIT) failed: database is locked"

+The cause of this is probably that you have created a Query layer that uses the schematisation database that you are trying to edit as provider/source.

+To resolve the issue, remove the Query layer from your project and try again.

 SSLError (HTTPSConnectionPool(host='api.3di.live', port=443): Max retries exceeded with url ...)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""